BhumitArora/Video-Recommendation-System/Readme.md

    pip3 install -r requirements.txt
    ```

-# Fetch the api data
+# Fetch the api data (optional because json files are there in the repo already)

 The code related to the api is in api_fetcher.py in fetcher.
 API links: